KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 The MVCR (Minimum Viable Consent Receipt) is a process used to create consent receipts that puts people in the control of personal data.
 The Consent Receipt is the resulting specification for utilizing this process for creating an open standard candidate for dynamic consent and proof of consent.
 Consent Receipt v2 is the extension of Consent Receipt v1 and focuses on the processing of sensitive personal information and v2.1 focus on  consent receipts with compliance claims, that map laws and notices to demonstrate compliance.

-Consent Logging
-Requirements for sensitive personal data require the logging of consent changes, explicit consent, that is machine readable.

-As a result, iterative changes or consent preferences can be recorded on consent transaction level and with consent based change management, as long as it is linked to the original consent, and iteratively logged.

-* All conformance profiles culminate, in that Consent Receipt v.1 is used to create receipts for sensitive personal information (CR v2 Appendix A) or for COMPLIANCE with an explicit Consent Receipt (v2.1 Appendix A), all of these profiles are then useful to specify the operational policy and technical SCOPE(s) of consent for information sharing (if required).
+* Extending the Consent Receipt involves adding more specific detail.
+The Consent Receipt v.1 is used to create receipts for sensitive personal information (CR v2 Appendix A) or for COMPLIANCE with an explicit Consent Receipt (v2.1 Appendix A), all of these profiles are then useful to specify more granular  operational policy and technical SCOPE(s) of consent for information sharing (if required).

 * **Consent Receipt (CR) v2 Sensitive PI: Conformance and Compliance**